phzao/develop-container/readme.md

 >  Ctrl + C to go to command line and \d_ (restart)
 >  Ctrl + C to go to command line and \ds (stop)

-When the debug is started the first time they will install vscode-plugin and after that, you will asked two questions, only answer the default and done.
-If your project is an API try starting the debug and go to the route using 'Postman' to see how it works.
+When the debug is started for the first time they will install vscode-plugin and after that, you will ask two questions, just answer the pattern and that's it.
+If your project is an API try to start debugging and go to the route using 'Postman' to see how it works.

 ## Tips

-Try find some in your Project using nvim with:
+Try to find something in your project using nvim with:
   >  Ctrl + C and \ps and type what you want to see what's happen

+I will add some tips later..